Phonics Lessons at Home

 Lessons are available for Reception, Year 1 and Year 2.

 The Department for Education, Letters and Sounds Phonics programme have uploaded a new phonics lesson every day from April 2020.

 These lessons are available to watch at any time and work through Phase 2, Phase 3, Phase 4 and Phase 5.

 Mr Mc Phonics

 Mr Mc loves Phonics just as much as Miss Halliday does.
-He focusses on Phase 3 and Phase 5 and has some really fun games.
+He focusses on all phases of phonics learning.

 Your child can access phonics games such as 'Buried Treasure' on this site, use the log in details march20 and password home to have a go.